pipelight/doc.pipelight/cookbook/pipelight_and_make.md

 ```

 This pipeline can be executed in the background on a push to master.
-or with `p run deploy`
+or with `p run deploy`.

-Read its logs with the following commands
+Read its logs with the following commands.

 ```sh
 p ls -vv